This article was updated on December 3rd, 2023

 So, if a dog’s stomach is empty, where does the white liquid come from?
 If a dog’s stomach is empty, either because they aren’t eating or because they have thrown up recently, they may vomit bile, or stomach acid.
 Again, when the bile comes up from the stomach, it gets all foamy and frothy by the air moving in and out with the retching motion.

 So Why Is This Happening?
-7 Most Likely Causes of a Dog Throwing Up White Foam
+7 Most Likely Causes

 1. Eating something they shouldn’t

-Any time a dog eats something out of the norm, it can throw off the bacterial balance in the stomach and lead to vomiting.
+Any time a dog eats something out of the norm, it can throw off the bacterial balance in the gastrointestinal tract and lead to vomiting.
 This is especially true if they eat foods that are high in fat, such as table scraps or garbage.
 When a dog vomits repeatedly, you may see some white foam.

 Other symptoms: Dogs might not want to eat and may have diarrhea with this as well.
 As long as signs aren’t severe, you can monitor them for 24-48 hours, withhold food, and offer small amounts of water.